A Cookham History

 1900s

-Kenneth Grahame wrote the Wind in the Willows at Herries School in Cookham Dean.
-He lived with his grandmother at ‘The Mount’ in Cookham Dean.
-The famous artist, Stanley Spencer, also came from Cookham and several of his paintings were set in the village.
-He died in 1959 and his grave can be seen in Holy Trinity churchyard.
+1908 Kenneth Grahame's Wind in the Willows is published.
+Grahame wrote the Wind in the Willows at Herries School in Cookham Dean.
+He lived with his grandmother at ‘The Mount’ in Cookham Dean as a child.

 1901 The Reading Room in Lower Road was located to the current Social Club, built by Mr Pinder Brown, to become a Reading Room and Working Men's Club.
 This was sold to the Social Club in 1947.
 Women could still not enter, although this was relaxed in the late 1960s when they could enter as guests, although they still could not become members.